 ALSO AT GRAIG WEN …..

-We also have camping, holiday cottages and B & B which are part of a converted Victorian slate cutting mill which perches above 40 acres of wild woodland and pasture leading down to the water.
+We also have camping and holiday cottages which are part of a converted Victorian slate cutting mill which perches above 40 acres of wild woodland and pasture leading down to the water.

 2 Night Breaks for £160